beckavonspooky/p3-react-app/project-3/gottago-react/README.md

 * Python
 * Flask
 * SQLite3
+* Semantic-UI-React

 ![Image of game play screen](https://i.imgur.com/xXXz0Fy.png)

 ## Next Steps:
-* Find a way to gerate pins of the user created locations to the Google maps.
+* Find a way to generate pins of user created locations to the Google maps.
-* Add more styling to the overall styling of the page.
+* Add more styling to improve the UI.
-* Add
+* Add add a directtions button to when a user clicks on a name, it links you to Google maps.